 Saffron Farming Project Report – Harvesting in Saffron Farming

-Saffron plant starts flowering from the first week of October till mid of November.
+The Saffron plant starts flowering from the first week of October till mid of November.
 There will be one week of intense flowering called ‘blanket days’ that will last for a week.
 Saffron flowers live only for two days.
 Harvesting of flowers should be done before their opening or while still sleeping, doing this way will ensure high-quality saffron stigmas or threads.
 Usually, early mornings are an ideal time to pick up flowers by cutting them with the aid of fingernails.
-Picked up flowers are collected in baskets that are made of reed, bamboo, willow, or rattan materials to avoid flower contamination.
+Picked-up flowers are collected in baskets that are made of reed, bamboo, willow, or rattan materials to avoid flower contamination.
 The harvested flowers are then brought for stripping.
 Here the stigmas are carefully separated from the flowers manually and painstakingly avoiding the white and yellow parts of the stigma by just taking the red part.

 Saffron Farming Project Report-Drying: